BuechlerA/game_of_life2d/README.md

 Features:
 - Editing Mode : a paused state where you can edit the cell states
-- Simulation Mode: a state where the game runs
+- Simulation Mode: a state where the game... runs